-"Classical Education has always encouraged students to acquire more than knowledge and skills; it has also encouraged them to develop virtues that will incline them to use these things for the benefit of others… education [at a Christian college] is meant to… line up “with the redemptive purposes of God in the world.”
-Or put it like this: your Christian [college] education is designed to help you love the Lord our God with all your mind, and then to love your neighbor as yourself with a life of educated service."
+"Classical Education has always encouraged students to acquire more than knowledge and skills; it has also encouraged them to develop virtues that will incline them to use these things for the benefit of others… education [at a Christian university] is meant to… line up “with the redemptive purposes of God in the world.”
+Or put it like this: your Christian [university] education is designed to help you love the Lord our God with all your mind, and then to love your neighbor as yourself with a life of educated service."

 - Cornelius Plantinga Jr., Engaging God’s World: A Christian Vision of Faith, Learning, and Living